Elsayed91/xbox_de_project/readme.md

 ## About The Project

-This project aims to collect and analyze Xbox-specific data from various sources, including console and game sales, game ratings, user reviews, sentiment analysis for Xbox-related tweets, and more.
+This project aims to collect and analyze Xbox-specific data from various sources.
+This data include console and game sales, game ratings, user reviews, sentiment analysis for Xbox-related tweets, and more.
 The data collection process involves Python-based scraping scripts, while the pipeline is orchestrated by Airflow, running efficiently and at scale on Kubernetes (GKE) for data processing.

 ## Architecture